 - A resident of Kentucky who is a member of the Armed Forces and their dependents or voters residing overseas

-- A student who temporarily resides outside the county of his or her residence;
+- A student who temporarily resides outside the county of his or her residence

 - A participant in the Secretary of State's crime victim address confidentiality protection program

-- Not able to appear at the polls on election day on the account of age, disability, or illness, and who has not been declared mentally disabled by a court of competent jurisdiction.
+- A voter who is not able to appear at the polls on election day or the days in-person absentee voting is conducted on the account of age, disability, or illness, and who has not been declared mentally disabled by a court of competent jurisdiction.

 If you qualify to cast a mail-in absentee ballot for one of the reasons above, you may access the online portal at govoteky.com.
 The absentee ballot tab will not be available until forty-five (45) days before the date of the Primary or General Election and closes fourteen (14) days preceding the Primary or General Election.